Have you heard? People are running up mountains for fun.

-At the end of the second day, I went to bed so sore and weary I thought I’d drop out of Kingsley’s camp the following morning.
-But then I woke on Day 3 feeling lighter and more alert than I’d done for years.
+But on Day Three, the weirdest thing happened.
+I woke up feeling lighter and more alert than I’d done for years.
 It was as if my body had been roused from a ten-year slumber.

-What’s happened?”
-I asked Kingsley, as we started up the 2,581m Testa della Tronche, on the Italian side of Mont Blanc.
+What’s going on?”
+I asked Kingsley, as we started up the 2581m Testa della Tronche, on the Italian side of Mont Blanc.
 “You’ve started to acclimatise,” he said.
 “It was obvious as soon as I saw you this morning.”
 I was still Captain Slow: dripping with sweat, gasping for breath, smelling of armpit.
 But my progress was more constant, my attitude more positive, and my mind open at last to the beauty of my surroundings on a flawless midsummer day.

 Then, as we came off the peak of the Testa, Kingsley showed me how proper trail runners get downhill.

 We started with a jog, which became a canter, and finally a headlong rush, of a kind I hadn’t experienced since I was a kid – eyes wide, arms flailing, my mind a nano-second ahead of my feet as I looked for a safe landing.
 It was three parts exhilaration, two parts terror, and absolutely addictive.

 When we got back to the car the very last thing I wanted to do was stop.